March 17, 2023

 This message goes out to the leaders of smaller companies who keep finding themselves struggling because everyone around them can’t keep up, can’t hold up their end of the implicit bargain you’ve made.
-You care deeply about these people, but they’re constantly disappointing you, and the company needs them to meet your expectations, or it’s going to fail.
+You care deeply about these people, but you feel disappointed with their work, and the company needs them to meet your expectations, or it’s going to fail.
 If you’re trying to build a new company and your investment runway is running out, or you’re running a business that has to grow or be destroyed by a new competitor, you probably feel like you’re trying to do an impossibly difficult start-up dance and the dancers you’re working with don’t get it as well as you, aren’t driven quite as strongly as you, or simply aren’t keeping up.

 But you want them to succeed!
 You hired them because you believed they could succeed, and you’re a caring and reasonable person, and you like—or at least at one point, liked—these people.

 We’ve known several CEOs who were in this position, where every time we spoke to them, they found fault in a different team member’s performance.
 Let’s examine one CEO in specific.
 We’ll call him Jack.
 Over the course of a year, Jack went through a similar pattern with 6 key people he’d hired.
 With each hire, he’d cycle from certain happiness that he had found the best possible person to fill a key role in the company to bitter anguish that this person was incapable of doing the job.
 They made the wrong choices, they clearly were missing key skills, they mixed up or forgot about their role or company goals, or they generated confusion in the team.
 Sometimes all of the above.